 - etc …

-11. Blockquote.
-Click this icon to create a block quote.
-Just select the content section you would like highlighted in the block quote and click this menu button.
+11. Block Quote.
+Choose this feature to create a block quote.
+Select the section of text you would like highlighted as a blockquote and click the button.

-To exit the blockquote press the “Enter” key to create a line of space and then click the block quote button again and this will end the command and return your text to normal.
+To exit the blockquote press the “Enter” key to create a line of space and then click the block quote button again and this will end the command and return your text to standard formatting.

-12. Divider Line.
-Choose this function to insert dividers into your content …
+12. Dividing Line.
+Select this menu item to add a divider to your content …

 13. Align Left